Combination company: Circuits and the syndicate

 Through the centralization of booking, booking agents became extremely important in negotiations between local managers and circuit representatives.
-These booking agencies grew in power by monopolizing all the theaters in a certain region of America, claiming “that it was more efficient for a theater or a circuit to do all its booking through one agency” (Poggi 11).
+These booking agencies grew in power by monopolizing all the theaters in a certain region of America, claiming that "it was more efficient for a theater or a circuit to do all its booking through one agency".

 In 1896 the ultimate monopoly of the theater booking industry of traveling companies was created.
-It was called the Theatrical Syndicate and was formed by six booking agents who pooled together thirty-three of the top theaters from major cities around the country, which were then called Syndicate houses (Poggi 11).
-If a producer played in one Syndicate house on his tour then every city he performed in, if there was a syndicate house there, he would have to perform at that house and no other theater (Poggi 12).
-The Syndicate was the foremost business power in Theater during the late 1800s and early 1900s and was very similar to the other “giant ‘trusts’ of its day”(Poggi 13).
-It had no competition so it was able to choose its prices and fees that it took from the producers, managers and circuits under their control and demanded percentages of the profits of the shows.
-It was the height of the centralization of the theater business (Poggi 13-14).
+It was called the Theatrical Syndicate and was formed by six booking agents who pooled together thirty-three of the top theaters from major cities around the country, which were then called Syndicate houses.
+If a producer played in one Syndicate house on his tour then every city he performed in, if there was a syndicate house there, he would have to perform at that house and no other theater.
+The Syndicate was the foremost business power in theater during the late 1800s and early 1900s and was very similar to the other "giant 'trusts' of its day".
+It had no competition, so it was able to choose its prices and fees that it took from the producers, managers and circuits under their control and demanded percentages of the profits of the shows.
+It was the height of the centralization of the theater business.
 The Theatrical Syndicate allowed for the business of touring shows and combination companies to be managed in one centralized place, New York City.
 The Syndicate began to lose power with what is called the death of the road and the rise of motion pictures.

 The death of the road

-The death of the road started happening after 1915 due to sinking profits, increased travel expenses and lower quality touring productions (Toten Beard 37).
-Theater began to be based in New York with no intentions of touring, because the Syndicate monopoly had been corrupted and was producing low art productions (Toten Beard 37).
+The death of the road started happening after 1915 due to sinking profits, increased travel expenses and lower quality touring productions.
+Theater began to be based in New York with no intentions of touring, because the Syndicate monopoly had been corrupted and was producing low art productions.
 New York became the producing center and the most important city for producing theater.
 The long runs were reestablished and producers now began looking for the next best play that could last multiple performances.
 Also the rise of motion pictures drew audiences away from touring shows, because they offered the same stars and entertainment but at a cheaper price and more diverse productions.
-Slowly but surely playhouses converted back to regional theaters and combination companies became non-existent.
+Slowly but surely, playhouses converted back to regional theaters and combination companies became non-existent.